Overview: Mission, Values, Vision, Goals, Program Level Student Learning Outcomes

 - Engage in the delivery of quality safe and effective nursing care to individuals across the lifespan within a diverse society.

-- Exhibit evidence-based practice, caring, advocacy, ethics, integrity, and socially responsible nursing service to individuals in a dynamic environment.
+- Apply evidence-based practice, caring, advocacy, ethics, integrity, and socially responsible nursing service to individuals in a dynamic environment.

-- Demonstrate interprofessional collaboration in creating and delivering comprehensive, culturally competent nursing care to individuals and communities.
+- Demonstrate professionalism and professional values in interprofessional collaboration in creating and delivering comprehensive, culturally competent nursing care to individuals and communities.

 - Utilize evidence-based practice models in the design, implementation, and evaluation of nursing systems to foster safe and effective healthcare delivery.

-- Identify innovative evidence-based solutions to influence the health and welfare of individuals, families, groups, and communities experiencing changes in their health pattern.
+- Identify innovative evidence-based solutions which guide clinical prevention, health promotion and welfare of individuals, families, groups, and communities experiencing changes in their health pattern.

 - Establish leadership and management styles which facilitate quality safe and effective nursing care within a variety of healthcare delivery systems.